 This post may contain affiliate links.
 Please read our disclosure policy.

-London Broil is a thick, tenderized cut of steak that’s marinated then and grilled over a high heat.
-This tender, juicy steak is a budget friendly yet classy weeknight meal.
+London Broil is a thick, tenderized cut of steak that’s marinated then and grilled over high heat.
+This tender, juicy steak is a budget-friendly yet classy weeknight meal.

 Main Ingredients for London Broil

 - Top Round Steak (also referred to as London Broil)

 - Honey – For a little sweetness in contrast to lots of savory flavors.

 - Vegetable Oil – A little bit of oil helps to bind the marinade and keeps the meat extra juicy.